Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 # awesome-arrowlain-wibar
 Wibar in arrow style with modified Lain widgets for Awesome WM

 This project was inspired by <a href="https://github.com/lcpz/awesome-copycats">lcpz/awesome-copycast<a> Powerarrow theme and Vim <a href="https://github.com/powerline/powerline">Powerline<a> plugin.
+It uses modified Lain widgets, originals can be found here.

 <h2>Content.</h2>
 <ol>